alanahanson/get-git/README.md

 # get_git
 Get user information from Github and Bitbucket profiles

+## TO RUN

+have docker installed
+run the runner in your terminal (./runner)

+## TO RUN TESTS

+install pip, install pytest, run tests

 GH
 The user profile should include following information (when avaialble): total number of public repos (seperate by original repos vs forked repos)